KDE/clazy/HOWTO.md

 - If you try to run the tests from the build dir directly without installation, you may get error messages about not finding `ClazyPlugin.so` and/or `clazy-standalone` when you call `run_tests.py`.
-This can be resolved by exporting the following environment variables:
+This can be resolved by applying the generated `text.prefix.sh` script from the build dir.

-  `export CLAZYPLUGIN_CXX=<path-to-builddir>/lib/ClazyPlugin.so && export CLAZYSTANDALONE_CXX=<path-to-builddir>/bin/clazy-standalone`

 ## Using ASTMatchers